rreece/markdown2bib/README.md

 Scrape the world's bibliographies!

 Make a text file that has one reference per line in the style of the American Psychological Association.
-The journal or book titles need in [markdown-style bold](http://daringfireball.net/projects/markdown/syntax), meaning `\*Set Within Asterixis\*`.
+The journal or book titles need to be in [markdown-style bold](http://daringfireball.net/projects/markdown/syntax), meaning `\*Set Within Asterixis\*`.
 For example:

     Baker, D.J.
 (2015).
 The Philosophy of Quantum Field Theory.
 [Preprint] Baker, D. J. (2009).
 Against field interpretations of quantum field theory. *The British Journal for the Philosophy of Science*, 60(3), 585--609.